Saron Chapel, Aberaman: The Pastorate of John Davies, 1854–63

 John Davies had been a success at Aberaman and, in June 1863, he received a call from the church at Mount Stuart Square, Cardiff, and he ended his ministry at Saron on 14 June 1863.

 Later Nineteenth Century

 A further renovation took place in 1890 at a cost of £1,600.

 R. Rowlands was minister from 1864 until 1891 and H.P.
 Jenkins from 1893 until 1922.

 Later history

 The longest serving minister at Saron was Glannant Jones who served for 42 years from 1931 until 1973.
 Heulwen Evans ALCM was the organist from 1960 until 2000.

 The chapel was well-maintained into the twenty-first century but eventually closed due to a dwindling congregation.
-It has since reopened as Saron Chapel, Independent Baptist Church.
+It was later reopened as Saron Chapel, Independent Baptist Church.
 The first service was November 5, 2014 under the new pastor, an American missionary, Dr. B.J.
-Stagner Jr.
+Stagner Jr. The church was renamed to Calvary Independent Baptist Church Cynon Valley in 2022.